 Spectators can walk to Melbourne Park in about 10 minutes from Melbourne's city centre.
 Alternatively, take tram route 70 to the closest stops to Melbourne Park (hop off at stop 7B for the Rod Laver Arena or 7C for the Hisense Arena).
 Or take a train to Melbourne Park's nearest stations (Richmond or Jolimont).

 Catch a match

 The world's best tennis players flock to Melbourne each January to compete in the Australian Open.
 The action takes place at Melbourne Park, a cluster of stadiums and outdoor courts right next to Melbourne's city centre.
-For spectators, the most affordable ticket is a Ground Pass which gives you access to matches on the outdoor courts near the three arenas, as well as in the 10,000-seat Hisense Arena, and entry to Birrarung Marr, a popular riverside park next to Melbourne Park where live music concerts take place as part of the festivities.
-Mid-range tickets offer entry to the 7500-seat Margaret Court Arena, or you can spend more to watch matches at the 15,000-seat Rod Laver Arena, considered the tournament's "centre court".
+To see the tennis superstars and your favourite players, mid-range tickets offer entry to the 7500-seat Margaret Court Arena, or you can spend more to watch matches at the 15,000-seat Rod Laver Arena, considered the tournament's "centre court".

 Bring the kids

 The event will have a special area for the little ones.
 The AO Ballpark is an onsite mini theme park for kids and families with a wide range of exciting activities.
 The NERF and LEGO zones are always a favourite, and Disney brands make an appearance with Star Wars, Marvel, and Disney princess attractions.
 A 60 metre (197 foot) zipline allows children of all ages to have an exciting ride through the centre of the park, and a stage with live entertainment has shows running all day.